OctopusDeploy/docs/docs/deployment-examples/manual-intervention-and-approvals.md

 ---
-title: Manual Intervention and Approvals
+title: Including Manual Intervention and Approvals
 description: Manual intervention and approvals allow a human to review, approve, or sign off on deployments.
 position: 11
 ---